copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used with shotguns or sniper rifles.

 ## Hard Target
-+5 dodge per enemy you see, up to +30.
++5 dodge per enemy in sight, up to +30.
 * Units visible at squadsight ranges do not confer bonus.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.
+* TODO: What's the visibility rule?

 ## Haywire Protocol
 Remotely shutdown or control an enemy robot.